 Junior hospital trainees will earn a basic starting salary of £22,636, which will increase in the second year to £28,076.
 Specialising in one particular area may bring about opportunities to earn a higher salary.
 Anaesthetists, for example, will start on just above £30,000, and doctors in the speciality doctor grade (including surgeons) can earn anywhere between £37,000 and £69,000.
 Meanwhile, consultants can earn a basic salary of upwards of £75,249.
 If you’re unsure about whether you want to move into this area, locum doctors’ jobs could also be an option.

 If you’re unsure about which area to specialise in or where to base yourself, or simply would like a break from training, you could consider locum work.
 This is particularly suitable for consultants, speciality doctors and GPs who prefer flexible working and the benefits that come with being self-employed.
 Locum doctors’ jobs give professionals the opportunity to work when and where they choose, so they’re able to enjoy a more varied working life and experience different working practices before deciding where to take up a permanent role.

 Some positions, such as Locum Appointments for Training (LATs) may even count towards your qualification.
 However, the benefits of locum doctor work must be weighed up against the fact that professionals aren’t entitled to sick pay and other benefits including a pension and specific maternity packages.
 You will also have to keep your own accounts as you will essentially be your own boss.

-Your World Healthcare is searching for an accomplished Clinical Microbiologist to work within an excellent NHS trust hospital in Blackpool.
+Your World Healthcare is searching for an accomplished Consultant -Colorectal Surgery (UK experience preferred) to work within an excellent NHS trust hospital in Wrexham.
 This is a permanent opportunity, ideal for someone wanting to enhance their medical career while maintaining job security.